 at any point during the execution of the algorithm.
 Since the outer while loop ends when at least $n$ good nodes in $T$ have value at most $\Lb$, we get

 which implies that when the algorithm terminates it does so with the correct value.

 It remains to prove that the algorithm terminates.
 We observe that every recursive call $\Lb' \gets \Call{Extend}{T^{(r)},c',c,\Lb'}$ strictly increases the value of $\Lb'$, ensuring that at least one extra value in $T$ is under the increased value.
-This implies that $k'$ strictly increases every iteration of the inner while loop, thus ensuring that it terminates.
+This implies that $k'$ strictly increases every iteration of the inner while loop, thus ensuring that this loop terminates.

-Next, we prove that the outer while loop terminates by considering the number of roots $s := |\Call{Roots}{T,\Lb_0,\Lb,\Ub}|$.
-At the start of the algorithm, we know that $s = O(n)$ is finite because $\Lb_0$ is a good value.
-When $s=1$, the outer loop terminates since $k \geq k' \geq n$.
-By definition of $\Call{Roots}{T,\Lb_0,\Lb,\Ub}$, we see that once a root $r$ is selected in one iteration of the outer while loop, it can never again be a member of $\Call{Roots}{T,\Lb_0,\Lb,\Ub}$ in later iterations.
-Hence $s$ strictly decreases every iteration, proving that the outer while loop takes at most $O(n)$ iterations.